dojo/docs/dojo/style.rst

   for example: "font-size" becomes "fontSize", and so on

 * You will get a "TypeError: n is null", if you call dojo.style() on a non existent DOM node.
 It's more safe to use dojo.query("#a").style("b","c");

+* dojo.style uses getComputedStyle to get the style value, so the value will be a calculated value, not just the immediate node.style value.

+* Getting the value for a compound style value (like background or border): you need to ask for specific properties, like bottomBorderWidth.
+Getting the "background" compound value is not reflected in the way you might think when using getComputedStyle.

+* For getting a node's dimensions, use `dojo.marginBox <dojo/marginBox>`_ or `dojo.contentBox <dojo/contentBox>`_: the .width and .style properties are not accurate from getComputedStyle.

 ========